 Not everyone rents a car when they travel, but if you do and are not covered by your insurance or travel credit cards, rental vehicle damage coverage can be a lifesaver.

 This add-on is well worth it if you’ll be driving a car you don’t know in an area you don’t know and will save you thousands of dollars if you’re in even a minor accident.

 There are lots of different things that can make your trip become a nightmare or, at the very least, not what you dreamed it would be.
 This bundle covers many little things that can feel like big things when you’ve been planning for months.

 If you buy this add-on, you’ll be covered for things like closed attractions, accidentally being locked out of your rental house, hotel construction, hotel infestation, credit or debit card cancellation, and more.

 This is a good add-on if traveling somewhere with a political crisis or civil unrest.
 If you need to be evacuated for your safety due to riot or civil disorder, this will cover the costs of your last-minute flight.
 It also will cover you for evacuation due to natural disasters.

 Other Coverage Options with AIG Travel Guard

-Although the Essential, Preferred, and Deluxe Travel Guard plans are the most common and popular plans sold by the company our without add-ons, they are not the only travel insurance plans or options that they offer.
+Although the Essential, Preferred, and Deluxe Travel Guard plans are the most common and popular plans the company sells without add-ons, they are not the only travel insurance plans or options they offer.

-There are two other plans – the Pack N’ Go Plan and the Annual Travel Plan – that are tailormade for specific types of travelers.
+Two other plans – the Pack N’ Go Plan and the Annual Travel Plan – are tailor-made for specific types of travelers.

-And, there are several other plans that are not available online, but that travelers can purchase through a phone call with the company.
-In case you’re curious to know what these plans entail, they are described below.
+There are several other plans that are not available online but that travelers can purchase through a phone call with the company.
+They are described below if you want to know what these plans entail.